acrosby/sci-wms-docs/roadmap.rst

 =======

-SCI-WMS is funded by a number of organizations to fufill the specific needs of the Metorological and Oceanographic community.
+SCI-WMS is funded by a number of organizations to fufill the specific needs of the Metorology and Oceanography communities.
 We are committed to ensuring that the project follows a logical and innovative path, but due to time and budget constraints some enhancements and updates will take precedence over others.